-Short address to this page:
+Short address for this page: https://oe.cd/crypto

 Cryptography is one of the technological means to provide security for data on information and communications systems.
 It can be used to protect the confidentiality of data, such as financial or personal data, whether that data is in storage or in transit.
 Cryptography can also be used to verify the integrity of data by revealing whether data has been altered and identifying the person or device that sent it.

 The OECD Recommendation concerning Guidelines for Cryptography Policy was adopted to "promote the use of cryptography without unduly jeopardising public safety, law enforcement, and national security".